dkarlinsky/azsmrc/azsmrc/Readme.txt

 		3.  commons-codec_1.3.jar
 		4.	commons-io_1.2.jar

-	jdom and commons-codec/io are contained in the Library.zip file.
+	jdom and commons-codec/io are contained in the pluginLibrary.zip file.
 	Be sure when uncompressing them, to keep the version number as Azureus will not load them if they do not have them.